 For beginners, here are some ways to form bonds with your horse:

-This is one of the most common behaviours that can be observed in horses.
-Aside from grooming, it is also a way of expressing bonds between horses by nibbling each other along the back.
 They may start by scratching each other’s withers and may further rub or gently nip with their teeth.
-The goal is to diminish social tension within the herd as well as getting to know each other more. - Going for a walk
+The goal is to diminish social tension within the herd as well as get to know each other more.

-5. Check the horse’s history.
+5. Check the Horse’s History.

-Before purchasing a horse, you have to ask important questions concerning your desired horse.
+Before purchasing a horse, you have to ask critical questions concerning your desired horse.
 Try to find out as much as possible.
 Ensure that you are dealing with a reputable breeder to get the right horse for you.
 Here are some important questions to ask:

 - Why are you selling the horse?